Chapter Three

 If a chief concern of an O’Neill critic is to interrogate the relationship between the final creation of the play and the author’s intention for its underlying ideas, one must consider not only the relationship between play and theme but between play and technique.
 O’Neill is interested primarily in psychological, not anthropological forces.
 If he brings these last into play in order to lend shadings to the characters’ actions, they are only of interest in how they represent the inner psychological drives.
 All of his characters exist to serve but not only to exploit rhetorical and thematic purposes.
 Whether early in his career— with “Thirst,” “The Dreamy Kid” or The Emperor Jones—or later—with such plays as The Iceman Cometh, A Moon for the Misbegotten, A Touch of the Poet, or Long Day’s Journey Into Night—the primary struggle for O’Neill’s protagonists is that of the unconscious drive against the conscious intellect, as reflected in the search for self-identity among the myriad masks that frustrate resolution (Falk 157).
 O’Neill’s heroes struggle against ghosts in the dark jungles of their souls.
 The vanquishing of these ghosts is both their triumph and downfall, but it is also the common indicator of their humanity.
 O’Neill’s major black characters are no different in this sense, and they fit snugly into what the playwright saw as the process of human life.
 The jungle scenes develop the thought processes of the character, in a game of hide-and-ego seek that all of O’Neill’s characters must play to discover who they really are and that establishes a vision of their relation to the greater world.

-I have many new ideas—for a play similar in technique & length to Emperor Jones with Mob as the hero—or villain rather! done with masks entirely—showing the formation of a lynching mob from less harmless, human units—(a white man is victim of this lynching)—its gradual development as Mob & disintegration as Man until the end is a crowd of men with the masks of brutes dancing about the captive they are hanging who has reverted (a Jones but white) to a gibbering beast through fear.
+A study of The Emperor Jones and its process of unmasking the self is an early example of O’Neill’s foray into the jungle of ethnic relations in the United States, but it is one entirely consistent with his major plays and characters.
+In a letter to Kenneth McGowan in 1926, O’Neill wrote, Emperor Jones with Mob as the hero—or villain rather! done with masks entirely—showing the formation of a lynching mob from less harmless, human units—(a white man is victim of this lynching)—its gradual development as Mob & disintegration as Man until the end is a crowd of men with the masks of brutes dancing about the captive they are hanging who has reverted (a Jones but white) to a gibbering beast through fear.
 That is, it is the same lust and fear that made him commit his crime that takes possession of them and makes them kill him in the same spirit—of enjoyment, of gratified desire.
-(Bogard and Bryer 204)
+(Bogard and Bryer 204) This letter is just one of many examples indicating how Jones’ regression was not to a particularly ethnocentric consciousness, but a collective one that embraced all humanity by examining the common links that bind us all and that bind O’Neill’s plays together.

 Perhaps it is best to end discussion of this significant and controversial play with a quote from Charles Gilpin: “It does not make any difference to me if they don’t like me, Charley Gilpin, personally….I want them to look at my work; if it is art, I want them to applaud it, if it is not, then let them condemn it” (Krasner 494).
 While The Emperor Jones may never completely struggle out from under the shadow of the racism it struggled against, it nonetheless is secure in its achievement as an early incarnation of O’Neill’s penetrating gaze into the heart of darkness and the darkness of the human heart.